prys0000/congressional-portal-project/README.md

 - **Partnerships**: Collaborated with West Virginia University Libraries, the Robert J. Dole Institute of Politics, and the Robert C. Byrd Center for Congressional History and Education, The Dirksen Congressional Center, University of Hawai'i at Manoa, and Richard B. Russell Library for Political Research and Studies, to create the [**American Congress Digital Archives Portal**](https://congressarchives.org/)
 - **Objective**: Address challenges in using congressional archives, which are large, complex, and dispersed across various institutions.
 - **Focus**: Highlight materials related to American Indian sovereignty, providing insights into the struggles and achievements of American Indian communities.
+- **Results**: The project began with several independent scripts handling different tasks across stages of transcription, metadata extraction, and face recognition.
+Over time, through multiple iterations and refinements, the workflow has evolved into a more [**streamlined and efficient pipeline**](https://github.com/prys0000/congressional-portal-project/blob/501b9ba0b95882a39753b41a3562e6434d29e5a7/workflows/README-Workflow.md).
+This pipeline now integrates advanced natural language and facial recognition tools, controlled lists, feedback loops, and parallel processing via MPI to enhance both accuracy and speed.

 ## Key Tasks